ag48665/HAVCR2-glioma-immunology/README.md

 CGGA data are publicly available through the Chinese Glioma Genome Atlas data portal.

+Large downloaded source files and intermediate R objects are not distributed through this repository.
+The [`data/`](data/) directory provides additional information on the datasets and data availability.

 No new patient-level datasets were generated during this study.

-The repository provides the analysis workflow, code, statistical results, and supporting materials required to reproduce the analyses from the publicly available source datasets.
+The repository provides the analysis workflow, code, statistical results, figures, and supporting materials required to reproduce the analyses from the publicly available source datasets.

 ## Author